 Writing a rhetorical analysis essay can be a challenge.
-This article will provide a clear rhetorical analysis essay definition, provide rhetorical analysis essay samples, and give you the skills you need to write a compelling rhetorical analysis essay.
+This article will provide a clear rhetorical analysis essay definition and rhetorical analysis essay samples.
+This will also give you the skills you need to write a compelling rhetorical analysis essay.

-Rhetorical analysis is a system of breaking down written text into its many parts...and then providing perspectives on each of those parts.
+Rhetorical analysis is a system of breaking down written text into its many parts.
+Then providing perspectives on each of those parts.

-But before you begin to write and analyze any written text, you must engage in significant critical thinking about the elements of the text.
-That requires critical thinking and a careful articulation of an evaluation of the words used in a given text and how they influence the reader.
+But before you begin to write and analyze any written text, you must critically think about the elements of the text.
+That requires critical thinking and examining the words used in a given text and how they influence the reader.

 Rhetorical essays seek a deeper look into the use of language, its intentions, and its perception by the audience.